How to monitor and reduce the environmental impact of my software?

 - CodeCarbon estimates the CO2 emissions from computing resources used by software.

-- Carbontracker is a tool that monitors and predicts energy and carbon footprint for training machine learning models.
+- carbontracker is a tool that monitors and predicts energy and carbon footprint for training machine learning models.

-- EcoGrader evaluates website sustainability based on design and operational efficiency.
+- Ecograder evaluates website sustainability based on design and operational efficiency.

 How to cite this page